-To compare my approach with the traditional booking process, please take a look at the following diagram
+To compare my approach with the traditional booking process, please take another look at the 2nd diagram above:

 The safari planner (or consultant or travel agent or specialist) is either employed by the tour operator, or works independently as a commissioned agent or representative of the tour operator.
 The brochure rack of any travel agency is a showcase for the tour operators it represents.

 In order to increase earnings, most individual safari planners and travel agencies are associated with hosts and/or travel consortia.
 They benefit from the combined buying power, increased commissions, joined marketing campaigns, lead-generation and back-office support.
 But in order to achieve higher commission levels safari planners are expected to promote and sell only tours from "preferred" lists of tour operators.

 1. You are presented with a very small sampling of safari choices.
 Most consortia have agreements with less than 5 international safari tour operators and very few, if any, local ground operators.